BingqingCheng/ASAP/examples/Ni-icosahedral-np/README.md

+# this is an example on a single frame of a nanoparticle.
+# we use the ASAP tools to identify the difference in atomic environments of the atoms inside this nanoparticle.

 # step 1
 ../../asap/gen_soap_kmat.py -fxyz Ni-icosa.xyz --prefix Ni-icosa --rcut 4 --n 6 --l 6 --g 0.5 --periodic True --plot True